kurrik/hono-simple-google-auth/README.md

 A simple, customizable Google Sign-In authentication subapp for [Hono](https://hono.dev/) with JSX/TSX support.
 Easily add Google authentication to your Hono app, with optional support for custom sign-in pages and seamless integration with Cloudflare Workers.

 ---

-## Breaking Change (v0.2.0+)

-> **Note:** The API now requires an async provider function for options.
-See updated usage below.
-This enables full compatibility with Cloudflare Workers and other platforms where environment variables are only available at request time.

----

-## TypeScript Support

-This package is written in TypeScript and ships with full type definitions.
-If you are using TypeScript, you will get type checking and autocompletion automatically when you import from `hono-simple-google-auth`—no additional setup is required.

----